 Quick Facts Havana!

-Havana, the capital of Cuba, was founded just over 500 years ago, and has a population today of around two million!
+The capital of Cuba, Havana, or La Habana, was founded just over 500 years ago and has a population today of around two million!

 So, What Are The Best Restaurants In Havana Cuba?

-Here is the overview of restaurants serving you from early lunchtime and into the late-night dinners, organized by the city districts of Havana.
+Here is the overview of the best restaurants in Havana serving you from early lunchtime and to late-night dinners, organized by the city districts of Havana.

 Best Restaurants In Old Havana

-Among the best Old Havana restaurants, you find a lot of paladares scattered around the narrow streets.
+Among the Old Havana restaurant scene, La Habana Vieja, you find a lot of paladares scattered around the narrow streets.

-A paladar is basically a restaurant, the specification is that a paladar is a private initiative, a word often used to describe a family-run restaurant (as opposed to a state-run restaurant).
+A paladar is basically a restaurant; the difference is that a paladar is a private initiative, a word used to describe family-run private restaurants (as opposed to government-run restaurants) in Cuba.

 Some paladares are highly renowned and can be looked up online with a homepage, on Tripadvisor, or other review services, while others are completely offline.